mark-s/QnapBackupDecryptor/README.md

 **Decrypt a Folder and delete and successfully decrypted source files**

 WARNING: This will delete the Encrypted files if they are successfully decrypted.
-Ensure you have backups as the files will no be recoverable!
+Ensure you have backups as the files will not be recoverable!

 This will prompt for confirmation.